wlwanpan/minecraft-wrapper/README.md

   <img src="https://github.com/wlwanpan/minecraft-wrapper/blob/master/assets/architecture.png?raw=true" alt="Minecraft Wrapper Overview"/>
 </p>

-If you are interested in learning the basic inner working of the wrapper, you can check out my [Medium article](https://levelup.gitconnected.com/lets-build-a-minecraft-server-wrapper-in-go-122c087e0023) for more details.
+If you are interested, you can visit this [Medium article](https://levelup.gitconnected.com/lets-build-a-minecraft-server-wrapper-in-go-122c087e0023) to learn some of the basic inner working of the wrapper.

 ## Commands :construction: